-- Are there any parts of me that are holding on to something that does not belong to me?
+- Are there any parts of you that are holding on to something that does not belong to you?

-- Who else in my family carry parts that hold these symptoms (i.e., anxiety, shame, fear, grief, anger, perfectionism)?
+- Who else in your family carry parts that hold these symptoms (i.e., anxiety, shame, fear, grief, anger, perfectionism)?

-- Does my symptoms make sense to my given life experiences?
+- Does your symptoms make sense to your given life experiences?

-- Does this energy belong to me and me only?
+- Does this energy belong to you and you only?